 The Hybrid Co-located Model will allow energy storage resources (ESRs) and intermittent renewable power resources (IPRs) behind the same point of interconnection participate in the wholesale market as an individual ESR and IPR while respecting any point of interconnection injection or withdrawal limitation.
 The Hybrid Aggregation Model will focus on a model where the ESR is aggregated with other resources behind the same point of interconnection where the resources will participate in the wholesale market as a single generic dispatchable resource.
 The market design for the Hybrid Colocated Model was approved by stakeholders and filed with the FERC on January 28, 2021.
 FERC approved the Hybrid Co-Located Model on March 30, 2021.
 Implementation of the Hybrid Co-located Model is planned for mid-December 2021.
 The NYISO has begun discussions with its stakeholders on the Hybrid Aggregation Model design which will continue throughout 2022.
 The NYISO has requested clarification from NPCC on the treatment of energy production of a resource when reserves from that same resource is converted to energy.
 Today, the NYISO believes the energy from the converted reserves should be considered as incremental to the base energy already being provided, however, the NYISO understands that may not be the same treatment across the US.
 The NYISO presented a proposed set of use cases for hybrid resource on May 11, 2022 which covers hybrid resources consisting of storage and intermittent resources, storage and limited control run of river resources, and storage and combustion turbines.
-The NYISO is working with stakeholders to develop the market design more fully for these specific hybrid resource use cases.
-NYISO expects to bring the Hybrid Aggregation Model for stakeholder vote and approval by end of 2022.
+Stakeholders approved the full market design for these specific hybrid resource use cases in December 2022.
+Implementation of the rules is expected by the end of 2025.
 (Updated)